-• The "Expenses not requiring appropriation in Budget year" line is to be used by entities where there is a government policy not to fund those expenses within the year; where the
+The Expenses not requiring appropriation in Budget year line is to be used by entities where there is a government policy not to fund those expenses within the year; where the funding has been provided in a prior year but the expense will be incurred in the current year; or where the expenses reflect the usage of services provided free of charge.

-- For example, depreciation expenses which the Government has provided a separate capital budget/Collection Development Acquisition Budget should be shown in this line, along with expenses associated with audit services provided by the ANAO, and non-cash expenses for which the entity has received operating loss approval - Items which do not or will not involve a cash flow impact (such as bad debt expenses) are also considered "expenses not requiring appropriation". - ASL figures across all outcomes should be discussed with Finance (please refer to section 14 Contacts below of this guide) and match the figures to be published in BP No. 4 and at the bottom of Table 1.1: Entity resource statement.
-Please refer to the latest Finance guidance on ASL for more information on ASL reporting. - Information on Movements of Funds should be sourced from approved movement of funds requests (as detailed in correspondence from the Minister for Finance) and/or adjustments in CBMS against the reason code "Movement of Funds". - For information on the Movement of Funds process, please contact your AAU.
+for example, depreciation expenses which the Government has provided a separate capital budget/Collection Development Acquisition Budget should be shown in this line, along with expenses associated with audit services provided by the ANAO, and non-cash expenses for which the entity has received operating loss approval items which do not or will not involve a cash flow impact (such as bad debt expenses) are also considered "expenses not requiring appropriation".

+ASL figures across all outcomes should be discussed with Finance (see section 14 Contacts) and match the figures to be published in BP No. 4 and at the bottom of Table 1.1: Entity resource statement.
+Please refer to the latest Finance guidance on ASL for more information on ASL reporting.

+Information on Movements of Funds should be sourced from approved movement of funds requests (as detailed in correspondence from the Finance Minister) and/or adjustments in CBMS against the reason code "Movement of Funds".

+• for information on the Movement of Funds process, please contact your AAU.